Mi Men’s Sports Shoes 2 to Go on Sale in India on April 4 at Rs. 2,999

 Xiaomi has announced it will start selling Mi Men's Sports Shoes 2, Mi Sports Bluetooth Earphones, and Mi 2-in-1 USB Cable (30cm) in India beginning April 4.
 The Mi Men's Sports Shoes 2 were originally launched last month in the country on the company's crowdfunding platform, whereas Mi Sports Bluetooth Earphones and Mi 2-in-1 USB Cable are just being announced.
-Notably, Xiaomi already offers the Mi Sports Bluetooth Earphones Basic and Mi 2-in-1 USB Cable (100cm) in the country.
+Notably, Xiaomi already offers the Mi Sports Bluetooth Earphones Basic and Mi 2-in-1 USB Cable (100cm) in the country at Rs.
+1,499 and Rs.
+249 respectively.
+Read on to find more details about Mi Men's Sports Shoes 2, Mi Sports Bluetooth earphones, and Mi 2-in-one USB cable.

 Mi Men's Sports Shoes 2 price